edemagbenyo/edemagbenyo/README.md

 Software Engineer with a  demonstrated 5 Years of working in the information technology and services industry.
 Experienced in developing Web and Mobile Applications for E-Commerce, Enterprise and Health sector.
 I am passionate about ideating, building applications from the ground up and working in a startup as well as a medium-sized setting.

-Over my 4 years of working, I have developed extensive knowledge in the following technologies:
+Over the years, I have developed extensive knowledge in the following technologies:

 - Backend: PHP(CodeIgniter & Laravel), JavaScript(Node.js), Ruby(Ruby on Rails), GraphQL